CloudCoders/Design-Patterns/README.md

 - [ ] Composite:	Compose objects into tree structures to represent part-whole hierarchies.
 Composite lets clients treat individual objects and compositions of objects uniformly.

-- [ ] Decorator:	Attach additional responsibilities to an object dynamically keeping the same interface.
-Decorators provide a flexible alternative to subclassing for extending functionality.

 - [ ] Extension object:	Adding functionality to a hierarchy without changing the hierarchy.
 No	No	Agile Software Development, Principles, Patterns, and Practices[21]